Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effectiveness of the global bound in finiteness results

-We know from Theorem 11 that possible number $m$ of algebraic solutions is bounded.
+We know from \cite{Sela}, Theorem 3.5, that the number $m$ of possible algebraic solutions is bounded.
 Therefore for some positive integer $m$ such a formula will be false.
 The minimal such $m$ can be found because the existential theory of $\Gamma$ is decidable.
-Therefore $N=m-1$.
+Therefore $n=m-1$.

-Now we consider the case when the group $K$ has a splitting modulo $H$ but not a sufficient splitting ($K$ is solid in terminology of \cite{Sela}).
-This case is more complicated because we have to write that solutions corresponding to tuples $Y_1,\ldots ,Y_m$ are not reducing and not in the same $\sim _{MAX}$ equivalence classes for $i\neq j$.
+Now we consider the case when the group $K$ has a splitting modulo $H$ but not a sufficient splitting ($K$ is {\em solid} in terminology of \cite{Sela}).
+This case is more complicated because we have to write that solutions corresponding to tuples $Y_i, Y_j, i\neq j,$ are not reducing and belong to different $\sim _{MAX}$-equivalence classes.
 This means that there exist no elements representing QH subgroups and no elements commuting with edge groups of the JSJ decomposition of $K$ modulo $H$ such that application of generalized fractional Dehn twists corresponding to these elements take some of these solutions to reducing solutions or take one solution to the other.
-This fact can be expressed in terms of $\exists\forall$-sentence that is true if and only if there exists a homomorphism $H\rightarrow F$ that can be extended to $m$ algebraic and not $\sim _{MAX}$ equivalent homomorphisms $K\rightarrow F.$ The decidability of $\exists\forall$-theory of $\Gamma$ was proved in the previous section.
-Then the bound on $m$ can be found effectively because we can find for which $m$ the sentence is false and therefore such homomorphism $H\rightarrow F$ does not exist. \end{proof}
+This fact can be expressed in terms of an $\exists\forall$-sentence that is true if and only if there exists a homomorphism $H\rightarrow F$ that can be extended to $m$ algebraic and not $\sim _{MAX}$ equivalent homomorphisms $K\rightarrow F.$ The decidability of the $\exists\forall$-theory of $\Gamma$ was proved in the previous section.
+Then the bound on $m$ can be found effectively because we can find out for which $m$ the sentence is false and therefore such a homomorphism $H\rightarrow F$ does not exist. \end{proof}